andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal-v3.md

 It is not a goal of this proposal:

-- to introduc a public API for a focus traversal policy
+- to introduce a public API for a focus traversal policy
 - to redesign the focus traversal mechanism in JavaFX
 - to alter the existing focus traversal behavior
 - to allow for focus traversal configuration via CSS